 - Gathers analytics on your donors’ habits, such as the times they’re most active on social media

 These details are popular among cybercriminals who use them to commit monetary and identity theft and conduct fraudulent transactions, among other criminal acts.
-Should you lose these data, your nonprofit could suffer backlash from your donors and sponsors, as well as face severe penalties from regulatory bodies.
+Should you lose these data, your nonprofit could suffer a backlash from your donors and sponsors, as well as face severe penalties from regulatory bodies.

 Compared to paper documents, electronic documents are much easier to secure.
 A DMS lets you store documents and their backups in the cloud, where they are secured behind firewalls and other cybersecurity measures like multifactor authentication.